kvietcong/kvietcong/README.md

 ## 📅 Interesting things I will do soon:tm:

-- Learn Go, a functional language (Haskell, Clojure, Elm, etc)
+- Learn Go and a functional language (Haskell, Clojure, Elm, etc)
 - Look into Svelte (Cool video on it [here](https://youtu.be/AdNJ3fydeao))
 - Get decent at UI/UX (Styling Frameworks: Sass, TailwindCSS, Bulma, or something else cool)